-The prototype (C-GNBX-X) was flown for the first time on 27th March 1975 with the first production aircraft flying in May 1977 and the first delivery being made in February 1978.
+The prototype (C-GNBX-X) was flown for the first time on 27th March 1975 with the first production aircraft flying in May 1977.
+The first delivery was made in February 1978.

-The first operator of the Dash 7 was Rocky Mountain Airways of Denver, who took delivery of that first aircraft on 3rd February 1978.
+The first operator of the DHC-7 Dash 7 was Rocky Mountain Airways of Denver, who took delivery of that first aircraft on 3rd February 1978.
 Rocky Mountain had always provided tourist flights to resort airports, often those with relatively short runways and high airfield elevations.
-One of the most successful of routes was from Denver directly into Avon Airport in Colorado which was controlled by Rocky Mountain Airways and which provided easy access to the local ski resort at Vail.
+One of the most successful of routes was from Denver Stapleton Airport directly into Avon Airport, Colorado.
+Avon was a Stolport (Short Take-Off and Landing) controlled by Rocky Mountain Airways and it provided easy access to the local ski resort at Vail.

-The main variant produced was the Series 100 regional airliner, the other variant being the Series 150 which offered additional fuel capacity and increased take-off weight among other changes.
+The main variant produced was the DHC-7 Series 100 regional airliner, the other variant being the DHC-7 Series 150 which offered additional fuel capacity and increased take-off weight among other changes.

-The Series 100 came in two sub-variants; the DHC-7-102 passenger version and -103 combi with an enlarged cargo door.
+The DHC-7 Series 100 came in two sub-variants; the DHC-7-102 passenger version and the DHC-7-103 combi which featured an enlarged cargo door.

-A total of 113 were built by De Havilland Canada and the type saw service with the Canadian Forces (CC-132 VIP transport aircraft operated in West Germany), United States Army (EO-5C / RC-7 supporting the Airborne Reconnaissance Low programme) and the Venezuelan Navy.
+A total of 113 were built by De Havilland Aircraft Company of Canada and the type saw service with the Canadian Forces (CC-132 VIP transport aircraft operated in West Germany), United States Army (EO-5C / RC-7 supporting the Airborne Reconnaissance Low programme) and the Venezuelan Navy.

-The Dash 7 met with limited commercial success as the feeder airliner requirements were not STOL critical and the features on offer were not considered as so attractive.
-Those airport that did require acute STOL capability opted for the Twin Otter whilst others simply extended their runways to accommodate larger, more cost effective aircraft.
+The DHC-7 Dash 7 met with limited commercial success as the feeder airliner where STOL requirements were not so critical and where the features on offer were not considered as so attractive or important.
+Those airports that did require acute STOL capability opted for the DHC-6 Twin Otter whilst others simply extended their runways to accommodate larger, more cost effective traditional aircraft.

-The more conventional twin-engine design arrived in 1978 with the first flight of the Dash 8 which still continues to operate today with exceptional success.
-De Havilland Canada ceased production of the Dash 7 in 1988, and the type certificate was sold to Viking Air of British Columbia in 2005.
+A more conventional, twin-engine design arrived in 1978 with the first flight of the DHC-8 Dash 8 which still continues to operate today with exceptional success.
+De Havilland Canada (now under government control) ceased production of the DHC-7 Dash 7 in 1988, and the type certificate was sold to Viking Air of British Columbia in 2005.